doriantaylor/rb-intertwingler/README.md

 > 3. The initial response queue _itself_ is not known until the
 >    dispatcher selects a handler.
 >
-> The transform harness itself was initially conceived as the part
+> The transform harness was initially conceived as the part that
-> that marshals all things transformation, but its role of hanging
+> marshals all things transformation, but its role of hanging onto a
-> onto a bunch of long-lived data structures conflicted with the chaos
+> bunch of long-lived data structures conflicted with the chaos of
-> of what happens during a request.
+> what happens during a request.
 Also, it only interacts with the
 > dispatcher (indeed, it needs to know what handler the dispatcher
 > chose to resolve a response queue) and does not need to be in the
 > engine's main execution context.
 As such, I introduced a new entity,
-> _queue chain_ — sort of disposable queue of queues — that manages
+> a _queue chain_ — sort of disposable queue of queues — that manages
 > the transformation state over the lifetime of the request, and is
-> designed to be used by the dispatcher as it handles the request.
-The
+> designed to be used by the dispatcher.
+The chain shallow-copies the
-> chain shallow-copies the prototypical transform queues so it doesn't
+> prototypical transform queues so it doesn't matter what happens to
-> matter what happens to them.
-The transform harness need only be
+> them.
+The transform _harness_ need only be concerned, then, with
-> concerned, then, with loading and hanging onto the relevant data
+> loading and hanging onto the relevant data structures.
+Indeed, it is
-> structures.
-Indeed, it is starting to look a little redundant, and I
+> starting to look a little redundant, and I may eventually just
-> may eventually just dissolve it into the dispatcher.
+> dissolve it into the dispatcher.

 ## `Intertwingler` Handler Manifests (In Progress)